 "I am passionate about music, and I want to portray what I think about God through the music you hear on a Sunday morning.
 My mission during this time is to get the congregation to think about God.
 It is not about me or the band on stage.
 It is about the body of Christ coming together to worship our Creator.
 I feel like Christ has called me to lead worship, and I love serving him in this way.

-Cheri Busenitz is New Anthem's Church Coordinator.
+Cheri Busenitz is New Anthem Church's Ministry Coordinator.
 Cheri has been married to Greg since 2003; they have two children, Brendan and Krista.

 "When I was 17 years old, serving on a mission trip, my passion for serving God wholeheartedly was ignited.
 It was in that moment that I knew my life would be worth nothing unless I pursued using my gifts and skills in full time ministry (Acts 20:24).
 After several summers in Christian camping in Alaska, Greg and I were married, and we worked 5 years in camp ministry in Michigan.

 "After having children, we moved to Kansas so I could stay at home and raise our children.
 Now, with kids in school, I felt God's calling back into vocational ministry.
 I thoroughly enjoy my role at New Anthem.
 I love the variety of challenges and ways I serve our church family!"